Rho Leonis

 Rho Leonis is classified as a runaway star, which means it has a peculiar velocity of at least 30 km s−1 relative to the surrounding stars.
 It has radial velocity of 42 km s^{−1} away from the Sun and a proper motion that is carrying it about 1.56 Astronomical Units per year, equivalent to 7 km s−1, in a transverse direction.
 The star is situated about 2300 ly above the galactic plane.

 Rho Leo is 0.15 degree north of the ecliptic, so it can be occulted by the moon.
 Unusual light variation during these occultations has been explained as the result of a possible close companion.
 The companion would be just over one magnitude fainter and separated by 0.01 arcsec.
 The companion has not been detected by any other means although it should be easily detected with modern observations.

+This star has the traditional Chinese name Shaomin (少民); it and ο Leonis (Taimin, 太民) are the two southernmost stars of the Xuanyuan (轩辕) constellation.
+The IAU Working Group on Star Names approved the name Shaomin for ρ Leonis on 18 July 2024 and it is now so entered in the IAU Catalog of Star Names; ο Leonis has the IAU-approved name Subra.